-55 This variety of models applied for subsurface representation reveals large uncertainties for the quantification of the transfers through the subsurface during flood events.
-Various works quantify the sensitivity of different models to the subsurface parametrization (Tramblay et al., 2010; Garambois et al., 2015; Douinot et al., 2017; Edouard et al., 2018; Lovat et al., 2019).They show that the uncertainties on the processes in the subsurface have a strong impact on both the discharge and the surface runoff simulation during uncertainties in the representation of infiltration processes strongly impact both discharge

-- 60 and surface runoff simulations during flood events.
-However, the validation of simulated outputs is made hazardous by In addition, both the lack of soil and deep ground description and by the lack of underground flows measurements the uncertainties associated with soil moisture (SM) estimations lead to an hazardous validation of the model outputs (Manus et al., 2009).
+Various works quantify the sensitivity of different models to the subsurface parametrization (Tramblay et al., 2010; Garambois et al., 2015; Douinot et al., 2017; Edouard et al., 2018; Lovat et al., 2019).
+They show that uncertainties in the representation of infiltration processes strongly impact both discharge and surface runoff simulations during flood events.
+In addition, both the lack of soil and deep ground description and the uncertainties associated with soil moisture (SM) estimations lead to an hazardous validation of the model outputs (Manus et al., 2009).
 In this work, an exploration of the various products available in the literature for soil moisture estimation is performed.
-Three main types of data can be used to estimate the performances of event-based efficiency of hydrologi- - 65 cal models regarding the soil moisture: i) local ground measurements provide locally accurate estimations of soil moisture at shallow depths.
-The difficulty in comparing ground measurements to simulation outputs stands in the fact that point measurements do not provide any spatially extended informationSeveral studies have demonstrated that local soil moisture measurements are representative of relatively larger areas and hence they can be compared to spatially distributed simulation outputs around the point of measurement (Brocca et al., 2009; Tramblay et al., 2010).
-In particular, the SMOSMANIA net- - 70 work (Calvet et al., 2007; Albergel et al., 2009; Parrens et al., 2012) consists in consists of 21 ground point measurements in Southern France (Calvet et al., 2007; Albergel et al., 2009; Parrens et al., 2012); ii) continuous land surface and distributed hydrological models provide gridded information over a large area and they can provide information for different depths and different variables.
-However, model outputs are necessarily biased by structural uncertainties of the model and uncertainties on model input.
-For example, the SAFRAN-ISBA-MODCOU modelling chain (Habets et al., 2008) as well as the LDAS-Monde - 75 products (Albergel et al., 2017) are both based on the ISBA surface scheme (Noilhan and Planton, 1989; Noilhan and Mahfouf, 1996), implemented in the SURFEX plateform platform (Masson et al., 2013); iii) Satellite imagery provides valuable spatially extended data.
-However, remote sensors are able to capture only superficial reflectance of surfacesdistributed data.
+Three main types of data can be used to estimate the efficiency of hydrological models regarding the soil moisture: i) local ground measurements provide locally accurate estimations of soil moisture at shallow depths.
+Several studies have demonstrated that local soil moisture measurements are representative of relatively larger areas and hence they can be compared to spatially distributed simulation outputs around the point of measurement (Brocca et al., 2009; Tramblay et al., 2010).
+In particular, the SMOSMANIA network consists of 21 ground point measurements in Southern France (Calvet et al., 2007; Albergel et al., 2009; Parrens et al., 2012); ii) land surface and distributed hydrological models provide gridded information over a large area and they can provide information for different depths and different variables.
+For example, the SAFRAN-ISBA-MODCOU modelling chain (Habets et al., 2008) as well as the LDAS-Monde products (Albergel et al., 2017) are both based on the ISBA surface scheme (Noilhan and Planton, 1989; Noilhan and Mahfouf, 1996), implemented in the SURFEX platform (Masson et al., 2013); iii) Satellite imagery provides valuable spatially distributed data.
 Different remote sensing techniques have been developed for obtaining soil moisture from satellite measurements.
-Microwave remote sensing (RS) provides a means to quantitatively describe the water content of a shallow near-surface soil layer.
-However, the - 80 variable of interest for applications in short- and medium-range meteorological modelling and hydrological studies over vegetated areas is the root-zone soil moisture(RZSM) content, which controls plant transpiration but is not directly observable from space.
-Since the near-surface soil moisture (SM) is related to RZSM soil moisture through diffusion processes, assimilation algorithms may allow its retrieval.
-Estimation of RZSM the root-zone soil moisture from intermittent remotely sensed surface SM data had focused on the assimilation of such data into land surface models.
-Many studies now also suggest that constraining - 85 those LSMs land surface models using various types of earth observations, including vegetation related earth observations, may lead to a better representation of the RZSMroot-zone soil moisture (Bolten et al., 2009; Pezij et al., 2019; Wagner et al., 2012).
+Microwave remote sensing provides a means to quantitatively describe the water content of a shallow near-surface soil layer.
+However, the variable of interest for applications in short- and medium-range meteorological modelling and hydrological studies over vegetated areas is the root-zone soil moisture, which controls plant transpiration but is not directly observable from space.
+Since the near-surface soil moisture is related to soil moisture through diffusion processes, assimilation algorithms may allow its retrieval.
+Estimation of the root-zone soil moisture from intermittent remotely sensed surface data had focused on the assimilation of such data into land surface models.
+Many studies now also suggest that constraining those land surface models using various types of earth observations, including vegetation related earth observations, may lead to a better representation of the root-zone soil moisture (Bolten et al., 2009; Pezij et al., 2019; Wagner et al., 2012).
 In addition, simplified approaches (e.g., Soil Water Index) have also been developed for obtaining root zone soil moisture.